-Aortic valve prolapse; Aortic regurgitation; Heart valve - aortic regurgitation; Valvular disease - aortic regurgitation; AI - aortic insufficiency
+Aortic valve prolapse; Aortic insufficiency; Heart valve - aortic regurgitation; Valvular disease - aortic regurgitation; AI - aortic insufficiency

 Any condition that prevents the aortic valve from closing completely can cause this problem.
-When the valve does not close all the way, a small amount of blood comes back each time the heart beats.
+When the valve does not close all the way, some blood comes back each time the heart beats.

-This makes the heart have to work harder to force out enough blood.
+When a large amount of blood comes back, the heart must work harder to force out enough blood to meet the body's needs.
 The left lower chamber of the heart widens (dilates) and the heart beats very strongly (bounding pulse).
 Over time, the heart becomes less able to supply enough blood to the body.

-In the past, rheumatic fever was the main cause of aortic insufficiency.
+In the past, rheumatic fever was the main cause of aortic regurgitation.
 The use of antibiotics to treat strep infections has made rheumatic fever less common.
-Therefore, aortic insufficiency is more commonly due to other causes.
+Therefore, aortic regurgitation is more commonly due to other causes.
 These include:

 Aortic insufficiency is most common in men between the ages of 30 and 60.